JetBrains/intellij-sdk-docs/topics/basics/disposers.md

 If something was registered with the `Disposer` but remains undisposed, the IntelliJ Platform reports it before shutting down.

 In test and Debug mode (`idea.disposer.debug` is set to `on`), registering a `Disposable` with the `Disposer` also registers a stack trace for the object's allocation path.
-The `Disposer` accomplishes this by creating a dummy `Throwable` at the time of registration.
+The `Disposer` accomplishes this by creating a `Throwable` at the time of registration.

 The following snippet represents the sort of "memory leak detected" error encountered in practice: